 This trick-taking game requires 3-5 players.
 It has a storyline and a cooperative game that is challenging and addicting.
 Every round has a unique trick-taking goal, which you need to complete to proceed to the next round.

 You and your crew will get 81 cards in total.
 Each player plays their own card face up in the middle of the table.
 There are five-card suits – Blue, Green, Pink, Yellow, and rocket card.
 You win the trick if you place the card with the highest value.
 However, if you have not followed suit, you do not win the trick.

-For example, the first card played is 2 of Yellow suit, followed by 8 of a yellow suit, and the 9 of pink suit.
+For example, the first card played is 2 Yellow suits, followed by 8 yellow suits, and 9 pink suits.
 Here, even though 9 is the highest value, it did not follow suit, and thus, 8 wins the trick.

 The Rocket Cards

 Rocket cards are trump cards, so if you play this card, you will win the trick no matter which other cards are in the play.
 If you cannot play the card in the color suit, only then you can play the rocket card.
 What happens if someone plays the rocket card first?

 The rocket card will establish the suit and all players must follow if possible.
 The one with the highest value wins.

 This is a plain trick-taking game and has prediction-based scoring.
 There is competition among the players without partnerships.

 A standard deck of 52 cards is at play.
 You need to shuffle and deal out the entire deck to ensure that all players have an equal number of cards.
 Any remaining cards facing up are eliminated and are out of play for this hand.

 Starting from the left side of the dealer, each player predicts and names the number of tricks that they will be taking this hand.
 They either write down each player’s bid or let each player have a poker chipper trick they bid.
 After making a bid, you cannot change it.